microsoft/Trieste/samples/infix/README.md

 whole directory structure with subdirectories.
 An important point is that whatever level the parser runs at, it will return a single tree containing the tokens from all files.
 For `infix` we'll be operating at the level of a single file, for simplicity.
+The second argument, `wf_parser`, is the well-formed definition for the output of the parsing step.
+We will return to this definition after seeing some example parse trees for the `infix` language.

 We then need to set up the Trieste `Rule` objects which turn text into tokens.
 The constructor for a `Rule` is: